Back to the blog

 December 22, 2025

-How to spot it on the INCI list, and what to keep in mind when using it.
+How to spot it on the INCI list and what to keep in mind when using it.

 Vitamin C skincare products

-Brightening serums in Grail
+Glow-boosting serums in Grail

 1. Ascorbic Acid (L-Ascorbic Acid)